Tom Graveney: Move to Worcestershire

 Graveney was appointed captain of Gloucestershire in 1959, but was not suited to the job.
 The team finished in second place in the county championship that year, but dropped to eighth place in 1960.
-Discontent with his captaincy led the county to replace him after the end of the 1960 season with Tom Pugh, a less talented batsmen who (according to The Times) was "a young and inexperienced amateur who was barely worth his place in the side".
+Discontent with his captaincy led the county to replace him after the end of the 1960 season with Tom Pugh, a less talented batsman who (according to The Times) was "a young and inexperienced amateur who was barely worth his place in the side".
 Graveney left Gloucestershire on discovering that it had been decided when giving the captaincy to Graveney that Pugh would be his successor.
 This meant that Graveney did not play first-class cricket in 1961, as Gloucestershire required him to meet the residence qualification for his new club, Worcestershire, before being allowed to play for them.
 His performances for Worcestershire in 1962 led to his recall to the England team, where he scored two centuries and averaged 100 in the series against Pakistan, but he failed again on the winter tour of Australia and was dropped.
 He helped Worcestershire win the county championship in 1964 and 1965, the first time that they had done so, and reached the landmark of one hundred first-class centuries in 1964 (the 15th person, and the first player starting his career after the Second World War, to do so).